deonpollard/SmartBackup/README.md

 # Easy to Use

 -	You can designate any Smartsheet Workspace as Backup Vault
--	On the next backup run, all your sheets will be backed-up into the Backup Vault group by backup set Folder
+-	On the next backup run, all or a subset of your sheets will be backed-up into the Backup Vault group by backup set Folder
 -	Restore is a doddle, you simply copy the Sheet or rows from the Backup Vault area

 # How it works

--	SmartBackup can run instantly on demand, on schedule, or at automated intervals
+-	*SmartBackup* can run instantly on demand, on schedule, or at automated intervals
+- Optionally you can override the backup set scope (e.g. only backup sheets that have been modified last ```x``` days
--	SmartBackup will create a new folder with a timestamp in the user defined SmartSheet Vault designating a backup set
+-	*SmartBackup* will create a new folder with a timestamp in the user defined SmartSheet Vault designating a backup set
--	For each configured Smartsheet User (Tenant) it backs up all the sheets owned by that user into the designated Vault and Backup set folder
+-	For each configured Smartsheet User (Tenant) it backs up all/subset of the sheets owned by that user into the designated Vault and Backup set folder
 -	Extensive logging and status are provided

 [![N|Solid](images/vault01.png)](http://www.acuworkflow.com)

 # Getting Started

-These instructions will get you up and running with SmartBackup.
+These instructions will get you up and running with *SmartBackup*.

 Steps involved:
-  - **Installation** Install SmartBackup for yourself, team, division, or Organization
-  - **Setup and Configuration** Configure SmartBackup for your needs
-  - **Run SmartBackup** Schedule SmartBackup to run
+  1 **Installation** Install SmartBackup for yourself, team, division, or Organization 2 **Setup and Configuration** Configure SmartBackup for your needs 3 **Run SmartBackup** Schedule SmartBackup to run

-### Installation
+## Installation

-SmartBackup for Windows requires an EXE to run.
+*SmartBackup* for Windows requires an EXE to run.

-Install SmartBackup on Backup Machine of your choice.
+Install *SmartBackup* on Backup Machine of your choice.

 ```sh
 $ mk smartbackup